 Universiti Brunei Darussalam continues to be one of the leading higher education institution in Brunei Darussalam.

-UBD entered the Times Higher Education (THE) World University Rankings for the very first time this year with a global position in the 401 to 500 band.
+After entering the 2020 Times Higher Education (THE) World University Rankings in the 401 to 500 band, UBD rose to the 350-400 band this year.
+Among Asian universities, UBD places 60th and for universities under 50 years old, it ranks 80th.
 This makes UBD the fourth ranked university in ASEAN in one of the most influential university rankings in the world, confirming its status as an institution that is internationally recognised for excellence in teaching and research.

 UBD has also shown a steady rise up the Quacquarelli Symonds (QS) World University Rankings.
-It currently ranks at 298 in the latest release, 25 places from last year's 323.
+It currently ranks at 254 in the latest release, 44 places from last year's 298.
 In all the indicators which include Academic reputation, Employer Reputation, Faculty-Student Ratio, Citations Per Faculty, International Faculty, and International Students, UBD has shown marked improvements.
-UBD is now ranked 86th QS Asian University Ranking and ranked 34th among universities founded less than 50 years ago.
+UBD is now ranked 86th QS Asia University Ranking and ranked 22nd among universities founded less than 50 years ago.

 It is an achievement that is the product of constant and persistent collective effort from the academic and administrative sectors in the university, and funding agencies outside of the institution in ensuring first-class quality education for every student in the university.

 The UBD Generation Next or GenNextprogramme is made up of an inventive curriculum design where students are encouraged to explore different disciplines thus, will graduate with trans-disciplinary knowledge which may be very different from their major and minor declared.
 The institution believes that this makes up a well-rounded knowledgeable graduate which is key to succeeding in this modern, challenging environment.